Skip to main contentSkip to main navigationSkip to footer content

 Introduction to Aging

-This course introduces the student to the inter-disciplinary field of gerontology and a constructive approach to the aging process.
+This online course introduces the student to the inter-disciplinary field of gerontology and a constructive approach to the aging process.
 Relevant and contemporary topics are covered, which includes subject areas in the fields of biology, psychology, economics, health sciences, and the collective social issues that affect a growing number of older adults.
 Students are provided opportunities to investigate negative myths about aging, interact with an older adult in a positive manner to promote healthy aging, and to explore the complexity and diversity of those aging members of our society.
+Offered fall and spring (also listed as NURS 199).

 GERON 124